 Section 5(b).
-Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Healthcare Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Unless you receive prior approval from us, Medical Group must provide or arrange your care. - There is no calendar year deductible for the High and Standard Options. - The Basic Option calendar year deductible is \$100 per person (\$200 per family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Unless you receive prior approval from us, Medical Group must provide or arrange your care. - There is no calendar year deductible for the High and Standard Options. - The Prosper calendar year deductible is \$100 per person (\$200 per family enrollment).
 The calendar year deductible applies to some benefits in this Section.
-We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The cost-sharing listed below applies to services billed by a physician or other health care professional for your surgical care.
-See Section 5(a) for cost-sharing you pay for services performed during an office visit or 5(c) for cost-sharing you pay for services in an inpatient hospital, outpatient hospital or ambulatory surgical center facility.
+We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4.
+Your Cost for Covered Services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The cost-sharing listed below applies to services billed by a physician or other healthcare professional for your surgical care.
+See Section 5(a) for cost-sharing you pay for services performed during an office visit or 5(c) for cost-sharing you pay for services in an inpatient hospital, outpatient hospital or ambulatory surgical center facility. - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR SOME SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.